-Deploy a Langchain RAG as a service on AWS EC2
+Deploy a LangChain RAG as a service on AWS EC2

 View on Github

-This is an example of easily deploying Langchain's Quickstart RAG app as a service on AWS EC2 using Runhouse.
+This is an example of easily deploying LangChain's Quickstart RAG app as a service on AWS EC2 using Runhouse.

 Setup credentials and dependencies